John Dalton Jr.: 5 Fast Facts You Need to Know

-A man who served 12 years in prison for the fatal shooting of his wife is now wanted by police in connection to the killings of three people on December 26 in Omaha, Nebraska.
+A man who served 12 years in prison for the fatal shooting of his wife has now been charged in the killings of his parents and niece.

-John Dalton Jr., 46, was convicted in 1999 of manslaughter in the death of his 22-year-old wife, Shannon Dalton, and was released from prison in 2010.
-Police are now calling him a person of interest after three people were fatally shot in a home.
-Dalton is related to at least one of the victims, who have not been identified publicly.
+John Dalton Jr., of Omaha, Nebraska, was convicted in 1999 of manslaughter in the death of his 22-year-old wife, Shannon Dalton, and was released from prison in 2010.
+Omaha Police say Dalton, 46, is now a person of interest in the December 26 shooting deaths of his parents, John Dalton Sr., 70, and Jean Dalton, 65, and his niece, Leonna Dalton-Phillip, 18.
+They were found dead Tuesday night in their Omaha home.

-Police are still at the scene investigating and are also searching for Dalton, who also goes by the name JJ Dalton.

-“We are in the early stages of this investigation and have taken some statements,” police Captain Thomas Shaffer said at a press conference.
-Those statements led them to identifying Dalton as a person of interest.
+Murder charges have been filed against Dalton, who was taken into custody Wednesday by U.S. Marshals in Tennessee.

 Here’s what you need to know:

-1. Three People Were Found Dead Tuesday of Gunshot Wounds to the Head After Survivor Called 911
+1. Dalton’s Parents & Niece Were Found Dead Tuesday of Gunshot Wounds to the Head After Another Family Member Called 911

-Three people were found dead of gunshot wounds to the head after police responded to a 911 call at 3912 North 37th Street, the Omaha World-Herald reports.
-The person of interst, identified as John W. Dalton Jr, lives in a home nearby.
+Three people, identified as John Dalton Sr., Joan Dalton and Leonna Dalton-Phillip, were found dead of gunshot wounds to the head after police responded to a 911 call at 3912 North 37th Street, the Omaha World-Herald reports.
+The suspect, identified as John W. Dalton Jr, lives in a home nearby.
 He fled from the scene before police arrived.

 The shooting was reported at 7:51 p.m.